CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 - Changes in eating habits

 Our Denver brain injury lawyers understand that no two clients, cases or injuries are the same.
 Since circumstances vary from client to client, we are prepared to pursue each case according to its unique details.
 You and your family may be able to recover for damages such as:

 - Loss of income and earning potential

 - Past and future medical expenses, including rehabilitative therapy

 - Home modifications and special equipment for mental and physical disabilities

 Contact Experienced Brain Injury Lawyers in Denver

 Brain injuries are notoriously difficult to diagnose, but our attorneys are committed to supporting you through every step of your case.
 Our legal team will investigate the circumstances surrounding your case and the extent of the injuries you suffered.
 We don’t just concentrate on obtaining compensation for what has already been lost, but we look toward the future and the emotional and financial hardships you face in the months and years to come.

 Our Denver brain injury attorneys work on a contingency basis, which means that we don’t get paid until you do.
 Plus, we advance the costs of your case interest-free.
 Learn more about us by requesting a free consultation.

 Don’t suffer the burden of a brain injury alone.
-Contact the brain injury lawyers of Leventhal Sar Law today online or at 720.667.3030 to discuss your case for free.
+Contact the brain injury lawyers of Leventhal Sar Law today online to discuss your case for free.
 We protect the rights of accident victims form Cherry Creek, Aurora and throughout Denver area.
 Our attorneys work on a contingency basis, so we won’t get paid until you do.